Ladies and Gentlemen, in this corner, weighing in at 500 acres (.8 square miles) is Disneyland.

 - The Cabins at Disney’s Fort Wilderness Resort

 - The Campsites at Disney’s Fort Wilderness Resort

 - The Villas at Disney’s Grand Floridian Resort & Spa

 Disneyland has free shuttle services from the parking lot and the iconic monorail runs between Downtown Disney, Disneyland Park and Tomorrowland.
 With Disneyland being so small, it is much easier to get around.
 Everything is within walking distance.

-Disney World on the other hand needs a massive transportation system because of its huge size and fortunately Disney does a good job of accommodating their guests.
-Disney World has buses, monorails, water ferries, the Disney Skyliner and its new gondola to shuttle folks around.
+Disney World on the other hand needs a massive transportation system because of its huge size.
+Fortunately, Disney does a good job of accommodating their guests.
+Disney World has buses, monorails, water ferries, and the Disney Skyliner to shuttle folks around.
 All of these are free for guests.

 Another major difference is the number of restaurants at each.